globocom/prettylog/README.md

     <TIMESTAMP> <LOGGER> <CALLER> <LEVEL> <MESSAGE> <FIELD1>=<VALUE> <FIELD2>=<VALUE> ...

-Non-existent fields will be ignored and messages not encoded as JSON will be printed as is.
+Non-existent fields will be ignored, and messages not encoded as JSON will be printed as is.

 ## Usage